HITGIF/compressor-head-android/README.md

 ##### It is recommanded to use Android Studio:
 1. Download and install [Android Studio](https://developer.android.com/studio/index.html).
 2. You will also need to download the Android SDK from the IDE itself.
-3. Import the **forked** repository into Android Studio by clicking on `files --> Open` and navigate to the directory where you forked the repository.
+3. Import the **cloned** repository into Android Studio by clicking on `files --> Open` and navigate to the directory where you forked the repository.

 ##### You can also choose other preferred IDEs:
 - The [Elipse IDE](https://eclipse.org/) and its [setup guide](http://www.instructables.com/id/How-To-Setup-Eclipse-for-Android-App-Development/).